Click the "Select File" button above, and choose your MYD file.

 Convert.Guru analyzes your MYD file, detects the exact format, and lets you read the text inside.

-If you want to convert MYD file to DB, SQLITE, SQLITE3, MDB, ACCDB, DBF, ODB, FDB, GDB, FRM, SQL or BAK, you can use MySQL or similar software from the "Database Data Storage" category.
+If you want to convert MYD file to DB, SQLITE, SQLITE3, MDB, ACCDB, DBF, ODB, FDB, GDB, FRM, SQL or BAK, you can use MySQL or similar software from the "Database Table Storage" category.
 In the File menu, look for Save As… or Export….

 The MYD Converter Story